 Emily Bacha, Vice President of Public Affairs, June 30, 2022

-The following quote can be attributed to Pete Bucher, Interim Advocacy Center Manager for the Ohio Environmental Council (OEC):
+The following response can be attributed in full or in part to Trish Demeter, Interim Executive Director for the Ohio Environmental Council (OEC):

 The Ohio Environmental Council (OEC) is the state’s most comprehensive, effective and respected environmental advocate for a healthier, more sustainable Ohio.
 The OEC develops and ensures the implementation of forward-thinking, science-based, pragmatic solutions to secure healthy air, land, and water for all who call Ohio home.